⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Andrew, Brad, and Big Bearded Adventures join me on the summit.

 On a clear day the views of Victoria Peak would be stellar.
+As Andrew observed, it may be possible to ascend using that ridge in the foreground… Edit: it is!

 Again, it is too bad the weather was uncooperative as the view to the southwest would also be amazing.
 In the background are Windsor Mountain (left) and Castle Peak (centre).
 In the foreground on the right is “Mill Creek Peak”.